assembly-101/assembly101-annotations/README.md

 - [`coarse-annotations`](/coarse-annotations): used for Temporal Action Segmentation benchmark

 ```
-Frame numbers in all the annotations are provided after extracting them from the raw video at 30fps.
+Raw videos are 60fps but the frame numbers in all the annotations are provided after extracting them from the raw video at 30fps.
 ```

 If you use our dataset, kindly cite: